 Keep your asthma in check

-While difficulty breathing and shortness of breath have been symptoms associated with coronavirus, it can also be signs of asthma that can flare up with the allergy season.
+While difficulty breathing and shortness of breath have been symptoms associated with COVID-19, it can also be signs of asthma that can flare up with the allergy season.
 If you don’t have a fever present with these symptoms, asthma could be the culprit.

 People with asthma need to stay on top of their treatment, says Dr. Benninger, especially since people with respiratory issues are at a higher risk of potentially severe illness from coronavirus.
 Whether it’s inhalers or nasal sprays, it’s important to be up to date on their medication and proper usage.